truenas/documentation/content/_includes/AlertsCategories.md

 ![AlertSettingsClustering](/images/SCALE/22.12/AlertSettingsClustering.png "Clustering Alert Settings")

-You can customize alert settings for when the CTDB (clustered trivial database) and clustered services fail to initialize, clustered time consistency check fails, the universally unique identifier of a clustered system (glustered UUID) changes, and glustered peer (a server in the cluster) information becomes unavailable.
+You can customize alert settings for when the CTDB (clustered trivial database) and clustered services fail to initialize, clustered time consistency check fails, the universally unique identifier of a clustered system (glusterd UUID) changes, and glusterd peer (a server in the cluster) information becomes unavailable.
 {{< /expand >}}

 ### Directory Service